I Want to Work in ...... Hospital Science

 Questions on the application form include:

-- Your motivation and commitment to the Training Programme.
-In no more than 300 words, please state why you have applied for the NHS Healthcare Scientist Training Programme outlining your motivation for the programme and what you plan to gain in terms of career development.
+In no more than 200 words, please state why you have applied for the Healthcare Scientist Training Programme outlining your motivation for the programme and what you plan to gain in terms of career development.

-- Your passion for science and/or technology.
-In no more than 300 words, please demonstrate your passion for science and/or technology and provide evidence about how you seek to implement constant improvement and innovation in your work/studies
+In no more than 200 words, please demonstrate your passion for science and/or technology and provide evidence about how you seek to implement constant improvement and innovation in your work/studies

 There have been postings on the Facebook page which advise along these lines: 'The second part of the question should read in the context of the first, with candidates summarising their achievements IN THE EXAMPLE THEY USED to demonstrate they are a high achieving individual when it comes to working in teams and leadership.'